Andrew the Fool

-Andrew of Constantinople (Andrew the Fool-for-Christ or Andrew, the Fool; Ἀνδρέας ὁ Σαλός; died 936) is considered a saint by the Eastern Orthodox Church, and is revered as a fool for Christ.
+Andrew of Constantinople (Andrew the Fool-for-Christ or Andrew, the Fool; Ἀνδρέας ὁ Σαλός) is considered a saint by the Eastern Orthodox Church, and is revered as a fool for Christ.

+According to the Life of Andrew the Fool, he lived in the fifth century, during the reign of Byzantine emperor Leo I; however, some historians believe he lived in the ninth to tenth centuries, during the reign of Leo VI, due to anachronisms in the text and similarities to the lives of other holy fools, including Simeon the Holy Fool and Basil the Younger.

 Biography

+Over 110 complete and fragmentary Greek manuscripts containing various editions of the Life of Andrew the Fool have survived, with the oldest being a fragment of a manuscript dating to the second half of the 10th century.
+The Life says that Andrew lived during the time of Leo I as well as Daniel the Stylite (died 493).

 Andrew, a Scythian by birth, was a slave of Theognostus, who was serving as a bodyguard in Constantinople.
-Later, he decided to become a Fool for Christ, living out his goal with humility and patience.
+Later, he decided to become a fool for Christ, living out his goal with humility and patience.

 According to certain sources, Andrew had a vision of the Most Holy Theotokos in the Blachernae church of Constantinople, while the city was surrounded by enemy troops (by some sources, Muslim Arabs).

 Andrew and his disciple Epiphanius testified that they saw the Holy Virgin surrounded by many angels and Saints, praying and extending her omophorion (protection) over the faithful.
 After this vision, Constantinople was saved when its attackers retreated.
 That vision and the avoidance of Constantinople's destruction that was attributed to it inspired the creation of one of the most famous Eastern Orthodox holidays: the feast of the Protection of the Theotokos.